dev-xo/remix-saas/docs/README.md

 # List of Contents

 - [Live Demo](https://remix-saas.fly.dev) - Live Demo of Remix SaaS showcasing all its features.
-- [Introduction](./01-introduction.md) - Simple introduction to Remix SaaS (Recommended Read).
+- [Introduction](./guide/01-introduction.md) - Simple introduction to Remix SaaS (Recommended Read).
 - [Getting Started](https://github.com/dev-xo/remix-saas/tree/main/docs#getting-started) - Quick Start guide to get Remix SaaS up and running.
-- [Deployment](./09-deployment.md) - Step-by-step guide on how to deploy your Remix SaaS App to production.
+- [Deployment](./guide/09-deployment.md) - Step-by-step guide on how to deploy your Remix SaaS App to production.

-Please, check the `/docs` folder in order to learn more about Remix SaaS.
+Please, check the `/guide` docs folder in order to learn more about Remix SaaS.

 # Features